RenYang-home/Natural-Scene-Memorability/README.md

 As stated in our paper, this model is trained for outdoor natual scenes, i.e., the images which are only composed of outdoor natural scenes, without any human, animal and man-made object.
 The pre-trained model may be not suitable for other kinds of image.

 The aim of predicting memorability is to rank the image memorability as correctly as possible.
-Therefore, the absolute score (e.g., 0.62) itself does not have clear meaning, and only the rank is meaningful, e.g., the image with score = 0.62 is more memorable than the image with score = 0.40.
+Therefore, the absolute score (e.g., 0.62) itself does not have clear meaning, and only the rank is meaningful, e.g., the image with score = 0.62 is more memorable than that with score = 0.40.